tlively/feature-detection/proposals/feature-detection/Overview.md

 features in a backward-compatible manner, i.e. without running afoul of older validation rules.

-The goal of this proposal is to allow functions to be implemented differently depending on the feature sets supported by the host engine in such a way that the engine does not need to know anything about unsupported features in order to validate the module.
+The goal of this proposal is to allow modules to be implemented differently depending on the feature sets supported by the host engine in such a way that the engine does not need to know anything about unsupported features in order to validate the module.
 This will allow users to use the same module on engines